Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 R2201

-A document-literal binding in a DESCRIPTION MUST, in each of its soapbind:body element(s), have
+A document-literal binding in a DESCRIPTION MUST, in each of its soapbind:body

-at most one part listed in the parts attribute, if the parts attribute is specified.
+at most one part listed in the parts

 R2209

-A wsdl:binding in a DESCRIPTION SHOULD bind every wsdl:part of a wsdl:message in the wsdl:portType to which it refers with a binding extension element.
+to which it refers with a binding extension element.

 R2210

-If a document-literal binding in a DESCRIPTION does not specify the parts attribute on a
+If a document-literal binding in a DESCRIPTION does not specify the parts

-soapbind:body element, the corresponding abstract wsdl:message MUST
+element, the corresponding abstract wsdl:message

-define zero or one wsdl:parts.
+define zero or one wsdl:part

 R2202

-A wsdl:binding in a DESCRIPTION MAY contain soapbind:body element(s)
+in a DESCRIPTION MAY contain soapbind:body

-that specify that zero parts form the soap:Body.
+that specify that zero parts form the soap:Body

 R2203

-An rpc-literal binding in a DESCRIPTION MUST refer, in its soapbind:body element(s), only
+An rpc-literal binding in a DESCRIPTION MUST refer, in its soapbind:body

 R2211

-An ENVELOPE described with an rpc-literal binding MUST NOT have the xsi:nil attribute with a value of
+An ENVELOPE described with an rpc-literal binding MUST NOT have the xsi:nil

 "1" or "true" on the part accessors.